federicotdn/pimacs/etc/design.md

 3. Call `defVar` somewhere during the interpreter initialization process.

 In order to declare a subroutine (function or special form):
-1. Add it to `lispGlobals`.
+1. Create the corresponding Go method.
-2. Initialize it in `createSymbols`.
+2. Call `defSubrX` somewhere during the interpreter initialization process.
-3. Call `defSubrX` somewhere during the interpreter initialization process.
+3. If static access to the corresponding symbol is needed, add it to `lispGlobals` and initialize it in `createSymbols`.
+In most cases, static access is not needed.

 In order to declare an error:
 1. Add it to `lispGlobals`.